 The film wastes no time in showing off Kira’s sex appeal, as it opens with Suzy and Willy Boy banging away in her trailer, which is rocking.
-But then Luke shows up with a shotgun and blows Willy Boy away (off camera).
-Cut to a courthouse some time later where Luke is found guilty of first degree murder of Willy Boy (his shotgun having jammed before he could shoot Suzy too).
-Suzy feels guilty and take a bus to move out to L.A.
+But then Luke shows up with a shotgun and blows Willy Boy away (off-camera).
+Cut to a courthouse sometime later where Luke is found guilty of first-degree murder of Willy Boy (his shotgun having jammed before he could shoot Suzy too).
+Suzy feels guilty and takes a bus to move out to L.A.
 On the bus she meets and has sex with (while the other passengers are sleeping) a fellow passenger named Jake (Ken Steadman).
 Jake then gives Suzy the phone number of his cousin, who he says she can call when she gets to L.A. and will let her stay with him until she gets on her feet.

 Arriving in L.A.
-Suzy calls the cousin and, through an implausible case of mistaken identity, she gets picked up by a chauffer her takes her to a mansion run owned by a woman named Jasime (Sheila Thompson) who is actually a Madam, running a brothel with high class call girls who service wealthy men.
+Suzy calls the cousin and, through an implausible case of mistaken identity, she gets picked up by a chauffeur who takes her to a mansion owned by a woman named Jasmine (Sheila Thompson) who is actually a Madam, running a brothel with high-class call girls who service wealthy men.
+Jasmine thinks Suzy is her newest call girl.
 That night, during a cocktail party with several men and women in attendance, Suzy sneaks into a room and watches as the Mayor (Daniel Anderson) has a threesome with two of the ladies (Chris Bailey and the Late Lorissa McComas).
 Then the place is raided by the police, and Suzy hides while most of the guests are arrested, and also watches as Jasmine is shot dead by a mysterious figure.